 Wellness & Sustainability: The Core of Luxury Living

 Luxury houses are no longer merely symbols of status; they’re health retreats.
-Purchasers look for homes with biohacking pods, AI-powered wellness assistants, and cryotherapy rooms.
+Purchasers look for homes with spa, ice baths, salt water pool cryotherapy rooms.
 Places that offer cleaner air, access to nature, and holistic wellness retreats such as Goa, Alibaug, and Lonavala are the new stars.

 Hyper-Personalised & Bespoke Homes

-Luxury brands are also moving in, providing hyper-personalised homes, not merely Four Seasons or Armani-branded houses, but completely curated spaces with bespoke cigar lounges, personal recording studios, and private art galleries.
+Luxury brands are also moving in, providing hyper-personalised homes, not merely Four Seasons or Armani-branded houses, but completely curated spaces with bespoke interiors, personal recording studios, and private art galleries.
 Dubai, Singapore, and Mumbai are leading the charge.

 The Rise of ‘Surban’ Luxury & Invitation-Only Deals